JabRef/jabref/docs/guidelines-for-setting-up-a-local-workspace.md

 5. Choose JabRefMain as the main class to be executed

 ### Set-up your IDE (IntelliJ)

+See <https://youtu.be/FeQpygT0314>.
+This ensures that `src/main/gen` is present.

+After that steps, please follow these:

 1. Install the [CheckStyle-IDEA plugin](http://plugins.jetbrains.com/plugin/1065?pr=idea), it can be found via plug-in repository (File > Settings > Plugins > Browse repositories).
 2. Go to File > Settings > Editor > Code Style, choose a code style (or create a new one)
 3. Click on the settings wheel (next to the scheme chooser), then Import scheme and choose "CheckStyle Configuration".
 Select the CheckStyle configuration file `config\checkstyle\checkstyle.xml`.
 Click OK and restart IntelliJ.